 "In recent years, we've seen a large uptick in products labeled as homeopathic that are being marketed for a wide array of diseases and conditions, from the common cold to cancer," said FDA Commissioner Scott Gottlieb, M.D., in the news release.
 "In many cases, people may be placing their trust and money in therapies that may bring little to no benefit in combating serious ailments, or worse -- that may cause significant and even irreparable harm because the products are poorly manufactured or contain active ingredients that aren't adequately tested or disclosed to patients.

-The FDA's draft guidance lays out the agency's proposed plan to prioritize enforcement and regulatory actions for unapproved drug products labeled as homeopathic that have the greatest potential risk for consumers.
+The FDA's draft guidance laid out the agency's proposed plan to prioritize enforcement and regulatory actions for unapproved drug products labeled as homeopathic that have the greatest potential risk for consumers.

 Thus, the FDA will focus its enforcement authorities on products